TEA-21/intern-hiring-summer-2027/README.md

 # DS Intern Hiring — Summer 2027

-A multi-round data engineering exercise.
+A multi-round data manipulation exercise.
 Rounds are released one at a time — only work on the round(s) currently present in this repo.

 ## Getting started